 The e-Qualitas course suits trainees who are independent learners who are self-motivated and able to manage their time well.
 You must be reflective and analytical, and have really good inter-personal skills.
 You must want to become an excellent teacher so that the pupils you teach do really well at school.

 We also look for the attributes that make for success in the classroom eg strong subject expertise, flexibility, purposefulness, creativity, the capacity to learn from experience.

 Relevant work experience is helpful because it puts the applicant into a stronger position at the start of the training period.

 DBS checks have to be passed, obviously, and referees should endorse the applicant's capacity to become a successful teacher.

 Copies of the originals of all the applicant's qualifications certificates are held by e-Qualitas, together with ID documents (passport; photo driving licence or two utility bills or similar from within the last 3 months, showing the applicant's name and address).

 We are a large SCITT, working with schools of all kinds (primary, secondary, special, independent) in the London area and across southern England.
 We have rolling recruitment, meaning that trainees can start in September or later in the academic year.

 Our course suits those who are independent, self-motivated learners.
-An individual training plan guides each trainee, our VLE has extensive resources to draw on, training days complement the in-school training, and an assessment every 5 weeks ensures that each trainee knows exactly has been done well and what to focus on next.
-Each trainee has a visiting tutor who is a secondary subject or primary specialist.
-The tutor visits the trainee for a whole day each half term, to contribute to the training provided within the school and to ensure the trainee is making the best progress possible.
+An individual training plan guides each trainee; we have an extensive on-line library, and training days in central London complement the in-school training.
+Trainees are assessed every five weeks, which ensures that they know what they have done well, and what to focus on next.
+Each trainee has a visiting tutor who is a secondary subject, or primary, specialist.
+Tutors visit their trainees for a full day each half term.
+These visits include two lesson observations of the trainee, feedback on strengths and development points, and a check on progress overall.